michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 }
 ```

-Full set of examples around this topic you can find in the [src/app/9-routing-params](https://github.com/michalgrzegorczyk-dev/angular-component-communication/tree/master/src/app/src/app/9-routing-params) folder.
+Full set of examples around this topic you can find in the [src/app/9-routing-params](https://github.com/michalgrzegorczyk-dev/angular-component-communication/tree/master/src/app/9-routing-params) folder.

 ---

 ### Routing Queries in Angular

-Routing queries offer a perfect solution for handling optional parameters!
+Routing queries offer a perfect solution for handling optional parameters.
 Unlike regular route parameters that are part of the URL path, query parameters
 come after a question mark (`?`) in your URL.
 For example: `localhost:4200/table?sort=asc`.
 They're great for handling things like sorting, filtering, or page numbers.